zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-The third constrain is a little bit more complex and needs some up front work.
-It
-is defined as `is-invocable-using<cv T&>` and *`cv`* is defined as empty or `const`
-based on the const qualifier of our function signature.
-This means we need to
-define a trait to check for the value and to do the type converison for us.
-This
-is similiar to what we have done for `nopexcept`.
-The trait to check for
-constness look like this:
+The third constraint is slightly more complex and needs some upfront work.
+The [proposal][2] defines this constraint as `is-invocable-using<cv T&>`.
+The value for *`cv`* is defined as empty or `const` based on the const qualifier of our function signature.
+So we need to define a trait to check for the value and to do the type conversion for us.
+The implementation is similar to what we have done for `noexcept`.
+The trait to check for constness looks like this:

 ```cpp
 namespace detail {